codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

   Displays a global overview of GitOps Runtimes, clusters managed by the Runtimes, deployment history, and most active applications.

 * **Argo Workflows Dashboard**
-  Displays aggregated metrics on Argo Workflows and Delivery Pipelines for trend identify trends.
+  Displays aggregated metrics on Argo Workflows and Delivery Pipelines to identify trends.

  >**TIP**
   The Argo Workflows dashboard is displayed only when pipelines with Argo Workflows are enabled for the account.